 Cold salads like our favorite chicken salad are a go-to party staple for us.
 We love how easy it is to serve – whether we serve it with crackers or with a selection of artisan bread for a make-your-own sandwich bar.

 This post may contain affiliate links which won't change your price but will share some commission.
 As an Amazon Associate I earn from qualifying purchases.

 Create a wine bar on a side table by draping the table with a festive cloth.
 Then add your wine glasses.
 For a small gathering, I'll use crystal wine glasses to continue that intimate holiday spirit.

 For holiday entertaining on a larger scale, I like to use unbreakable stemless glasses.
+This is particularly important if you are entertaining outside around a pool.
 You are keeping your house safe from breakables, and you can reuse them time and time again.
 If you are like us and love gatherings that are indoor/outdoor and near a pool or firepit, unbreakable glasses are a necessity.

 For those who love wine cocktails, include Sprite or 7-UP and sliced lemons and limes, and let your guests create their own wine spritzers.